shamique202/shamique202/README.md

 👨‍💻 All of my projects are available at GitHub.com/shamique202

-⚡ Fun fact: I love Python!
+⚡ Fun fact: I am a photographer!

 ## Connect with me